 Answer: No. A former natural-born Philippine citizen who has already acquired urban land shall be disqualified from acquiring rural land and vice versa.

-Is there a way for a former natural-born Philippine citizen to own more than 5,000 square meters of urban land or three hectares of rural land?
+Question #4: Is there a way for a former natural-born Philippine citizen to own more than 5,000 square meters of urban land or three hectares of rural land?

 Answer: Yes.
 If a former natural-born Philippine citizen reacquires Philippine citizenship law, he can acquire land without area limit.

 Intestate succession means that the foreign national inherits the property because he/she is an heir under Philippine law.
-Naming one’s heir by executing a “last Will and Testament” or a “Living Will” will not work to validly transfer real property in the Philippines to a foreign national.
+Naming one’s heir by simply executing a “Last Will and Testament” or a “Living Will” will not work to validly transfer real property in the Philippines to a foreign national.

-Under Philippine law, foreigners are allowed to become stockholders of a corporation which own land but only up to a maximum of forty percent (40%) of the shares of the corporation.
+Under Philippine law, foreigners are allowed to become stockholders of a corporation which own land, but only up to a maximum of forty percent (40%) of the shares of the corporation.
 Foreigners, therefore, are allowed to own condominium units provided the total floor area owned by all foreigners in the condominium building does not exceed forty percent (40%).

-Is Philippine citizenship acquired by blood or by country of birth?
+Question #8: Is Philippine citizenship acquired by blood or by country of birth?

 Answer: Philippine citizenship is acquired by blood (jus sanguini).
-A child is deemed a Filipino citizen because at least one of his parents was a Filipino citizen at the time of his birth.
-Even if the child was born outside the Philippines, for as long as at least one of his parents was a Filipino citizen.
+A child is deemed a Filipino citizen if at least one of his parents was a Filipino citizen at the time of his birth.
+Even if the child was born outside the Philippines, the child is a Filipino citizen as long as at least one of his parents was a Filipino citizen.
 On the other hand, if both parents are non-Filipinos, the child is not a Filipino citizen even if he was born in the Philippines.

 This is different from the US law that determines American citizenship by the country of birth (jus soli).
-Under US law, a child is considered an American citizen if he is born in the United States even if both parents are not American citizens.
+Under US law, a child is considered an American citizen if he is born in the United States, even if both parents are not American citizens.

-Our son was born in the US at the time when my wife and I were still Filipino citizens.
-One week after our son’s birth, however, my wife and I took our oath as US citizens.
+Question #9: Our son was born in the U.S. at the time when my wife and I were still Filipino citizens.
+One week after our son’s birth, my wife and I took our oath as US citizens.
 Did our son lose his Philippine citizenship when we became American citizens?